avjaarsveld/avjaarsveld.github.io/about.md

 * I spend a lot of time on [Github](https://github.com/avjaarsveld).
 Unfortunately my employer's repositories are all private, so
 [you won't see much of what I'm up to]({% post_url 2015-01-23-My-Github-Profile-looks-empty %}).
-* I have asked extreemly few questions on
+* I have asked extremely few questions on
 [Stack Overflow and related sites](http://stackoverflow.com/users/1887925/avjaarsveld) (as you can almost always find the answer you're looking for by searching instead).
 * This blog (will when it's done) contain my dev  notes and thoughts.